 #5 Using Your Ice Cream Maker Base at Room Temperature

-Most ice cream maker bases are filled with blue coolant liquid, which is what keeps them at sub-zero temperatures when in use.
+Most ice cream maker bases are filled with blue coolant liquid, which keeps them at sub-zero temperatures when in use.
 While the substance is highly effective at maintaining chilling conditions, it will always need a little help from your freezer.

-While some manufacturers will say it’s okay, others will strongly advise against it, as it could damage the part significantly.
+Be careful, though.
+Not all ice cream maker bases are designed to be stored in the freezer forever.
+While some manufacturers will say it’s okay to keep your ice cream maker’s base in the freezer 24/7, others will strongly advise against it, as it could damage the base significantly.